hongtaoh/onlinebook/README.md

 git push -u origin master
 ```

 To configure Netlify, refer to the relevant section in the Hugo tutorial above.
-In the last step of "Deploy site" on Netlify, I suggest that you leave "Build command" blank and input `_build/html` for "Pubish directory".
+In the last step of "Deploy site" on Netlify, I suggest that you leave "Build command" blank and input `_build/html` for "Publish directory".

 I tried the configuration mentioned in the section of [Publish with Netlify](https://jupyterbook.org/publish/netlify.html) on the official documentation.
 The [Step 2](https://jupyterbook.org/publish/netlify.html) did not work for me.
 Therefore, I chose to leave "Build command" blank on Netlify.
 This means that you'll have to build the site (with `jupyter-book build book_project/` mentioned above) before updating your content.

-## R Bookdown
+## 4. R Bookdown

 I personally recommend [Bookdown](https://github.com/rstudio/bookdown) because

-1. Simple but elegent look
+1. Simple but elegant look
 2. Easy to generate decent PDF and MS Word files

+Since Yihui, the creator of Bookdown, has made detailed documentation in his [*bookdown: Authoring Books and Technical Documents with R Markdown*](https://bookdown.org/yihui/bookdown/), I will talk very briefly in the following and encourage you to consult the book when in doubt.

-### Install Bookdown
+### 4.1 Install Bookdown

 First, make sure you already have R and [Rstudio IDE](https://www.rstudio.com/products/rstudio/download/) installed.